vuyombamba/alx-system_engineering-devops/0x00-shell_basics/README.md

 15. Moves file that start with an upper case to /tmp/u
 16. cleans emacs files by deleting all files that end with ~
 17. Creates a directory and subdirectories in one command
+18. list files and directories in the current directory and separates them with commas